-Gather for a Gentle Change Workshop:
+Gather for a Gentle Change Workshop

-Each month, I host a workshop on a pressing issue we’re facing as a collective.
+Every other month, I host a workshop on a pressing issue we’re facing as a collective.
 Topics range from how we do our inner work and build communal resilience to practical training on how to engage in activism in sustainable and effective ways.

 Below you’ll find a running list of our workshops, with upcoming events listed first: